RealismusModding/FS17_Geo_mods/FS17_RM_GEO_CentralFrance/README.md

-Seasons GEO mod for Snowy Lands
+Seasons GEO mod for U.S. Midwest
 ===================================

-Do you want just snow, a lot of snow?
+This GEO mod simulates weather and growth in the U.S. Midwest.

-Play like you are on holiday in a snowy winterland!
-Snow almost everyday, no growth at all.
+The weather is based on historical data from Princeton Missouri